Province Guide

 • Alberta Adult Health Benefit.
 Covers prescription drugs, dental, optical, and other health benefits for eligible seniors.

 These programs will not replace the need for a reverse mortgage if your equity access needs are significant, but they may reduce the amount you need to borrow — which lowers the long-term cost of the loan.
+Importantly, reverse mortgage proceeds are tax-free and do not affect your OAS, GIS, or CPP benefits.

 Getting Started in Alberta